Proceedings of Relating Systems Thinking and Design (RSD6) 2017 Symposium

 The RSD6 symposium was held at the Oslo School of Architecture and Design (AHO), Oslo, Norway, October 18-20, 2017.
 Following two years in Canada, RSD returned to its home location for the RSD6 Symposium.
 This demarcated that the startup period for the systemic design movement is over and that we can move towards new phases of development.

 The proceedings show the abstracts, presentations and working papers as well as videos and sketchnotes.
-They are the result of the unique dissertation ladder of RSD.
+They are the result of the unique publication ladder of RSD.
 The ladder starts with the peer review of abstracts as submissions to the conference.
-The next step is the presentation and participation as well as discussions at the conference.
-After the conference, the presenters are asked to submit a working paper due to the discussions and exchange of ideas.
-The last step is an invitation to submit a full paper to selected scientific design research journals.
-About two-thirds of the presenters submitted working papers.
+The next step is the presentation, participation and feedback from discussions in the symposium.
+After the symposium, the presenters submit a working paper that updates their thesis and support from the conference feedback.
+In the last step, authors are invited to submit a full paper to selected scientific design research journals.

 - Democratic participation and policy innovation